 Do what YOU like and what works best for YOU!
 Don’t stress yourself out over the little details!
 Thanksgiving is a time to give thanks… not to have your last nerve plucked!

 Here’s another idea if you are a guest… send some gorgeous matching paper products to your hostess!
+She will be thrilled!

 When decorating your Thanksgiving table think “simple”!
 I love to set very elaborate tables, but I think easy is best for Thanksgiving!

 Shop your home and garden first and use what you have!
-If you need to get something new make sure it will work for other get togethers too.
+If you need to get something new make sure it will work for other get-togethers too.

 The Thanksgiving table is a wonderful place to learn the history of your family.
 Let the older generations tell stories and answer questions.
 It was at a Thanksgiving table long ago I learned that I come from the royal line of Gypsies!
-We have murders and horse thieves in our family!
+We have murderers and horse thieves in our family!
 And as my Nani told it that is what made us royalty!
 We are no longer a practicing branch of gypsy royalty!

 It’s important to engage everyone around your Thanksgiving table!
-A good hostess draws out the more quiet guests and gives the attention grabbing one a job to to so he/she does not steal the spotlight all dinner long!
+A good hostess draws out the more quiet guests and gives the attention grabbing one a job to do so he/she does not steal the spotlight all dinner long!

 One year, everyone at the table wrote on a card 3 things we would like someone to pray for on our behalf during the year and three things we are thankful for.
-Everyone picked one card and prayed for those specific prayer request and thanked God for those things we are grateful for.
+Everyone picked one card and prayed for those specific prayer requests and thanked God for those things we are grateful for.
 Just before Thanksgiving the next year I got a beautiful note from one of the guests at our table saying he was blessed to pray for me all year long.
 What a treasure!!!!!

 Always start your Thanksgiving day planning early.
 Like right now!
-Use your mobile, laptop or good old paper and pencil!
-I like to use graph paper to make a timeline, menu, shopping list, guest list and anything else I need to remember!
+Use your mobile, laptop, or good old paper and pencil!
+I like to use graph paper to make a timeline, menu, shopping list, guest list, and anything else I need to remember!